$15.00 – $30.00

 - Larval host for: Huckleberry Sphinx Moth (Paonias astylus), Slender Clearwing Moth (Hemaris gracilis)

-Upright large shrub or small tree with a spreading crown and exfoliating bark.
+Vaccinium arboreum or Farkleberry is an upright large shrub or small tree with a spreading crown and exfoliating bark.
 The leaves are glossy and dark green until fall when they turn a deep red and persist for a while before falling off in winter.
 White, bell-shaped flowers in early spring are followed by small blue to black berries that birds love, but are too bitter for most people to find palatable.
-This is the largest species in the blueberry family and does not require acidic soils like its cousins, but will neverthless thrive in acidic soils.
+This is the largest species in the blueberry family and does not require acidic soils like its cousins, but will nevertheless thrive in acidic soils.